vmchale/github-actions-dhall/README.md

 # github-actions-dhall

-This library providers Dhall helper functions to generate YAML for github actions.
+This library provides Dhall helper functions to generate YAML for github actions.

 ## Example